 Since a basic relation $s$ is regular if and only if $s\subseteq\Omega_0^2\cup\Omega_1^2$, we can write

 Arguing as before we conclude that $|S_r|\leq |\Omega|/2$.
-Combining altogether we obtain
+Combining together all of the above, we obtain

-It follows from the above arguments that an equality $|S|=\frac{3}{2}|\Omega|$ happens if and only if $n_s=1$ for all $s\in S$. \end{proof} Since the maximal value of rank-order ratio is attained by non-regular thin Jordan schemes, our first goal is to classify all of them.
-This is done in the next subsection.
+Moreover, by the above arguments it follows that $|S|=\frac{3}{2}|\Omega|$ if and only if $n_s=1$ for all $s\in S$. \end{proof} Since the maximum rank-order ratio is attained by nonregular thin Jordan schemes, our next goal is to classify them.
+This will be proceeded in the next subsection.